mostafaabbas075/yolov8-vehicle-detection-tracking/README.md

 ## 🧠 Training Details

-Training was done in two phases:
+Training was done in two phases on the first model:

 ```text
 Phase 1: 33 epochs from scratch using yolov8l.pt